aukilabs/posemesh/core/compute-node/README.md

 # posemesh-compute-node

 The shared Rust host for compute nodes and robots.
-It manages DDS authentication, DMS task leases, heartbeats, storage ports, and runner execution.
+It adapts the existing `Runner`/`TaskCtx` interfaces to SDK-managed machine authentication, DMS leases, heartbeats, Domain data transfers and peer lifetimes.
+Posemesh owns runner composition, artifact naming/receipts and application execution.

 Start with [robot and compute Echo](../../docs/tutorials/robot-and-compute.md), then [write a runner](../../docs/how-to/write-a-runner.md).